openmsr/msre_docker/README.md

 # docker-msre
-This repo is created for the purpose of creating a docker conatiner which includes not only support for OpenMC w DAGMC/MOAB, embree, and double_down libraries, but also a Jupyter notebook server.
-The "reason d'etre" for this is to run a virtual version of The Molten Salt Reactor experiment (MSRE).
+This repo is created for the purpose of creating a docker conatiner which includes not only support for OpenMC with DAGMC/MOAB, embree, and double_down libraries, but also a Jupyter notebook server.
+The "raison d'etre" for this is to run a virtual version of The Molten Salt Reactor experiment (MSRE).
 The experiment itself was performed physically in the '60s at Oak Ridge National Lab (ORNL), Tennessee.

 # Getting started:
 1. Install the docker engine on your system (for windows and MacOS: docker-desktop, for Linux: docker server)